Everything about Tibet Trip — A Complete Travel Guide

 Witnessing monks at Sera Monastery debate can be a pupil-dating experience.

-You can also pay a holy visit to the legendary Potala Palace, an iconic landmark of Tibet and the most renowned building across the country.
-This used to be a fortress like haven of nine Dalai Lamas but is sad and acts as a museum now.
+You can also pay a holy visit to the legendary Potala Palace, an iconic landmark of Tibet and the most renowned building in the country.
+This used to be a fortress-like haven of nine Dalai Lamas but is sad and acts as a museum now.

 Conclusion